-- Your employer does not withhold Delaware tax; or - You work in another state whose tax withholding rate is lower than that of Delaware.
+- · Your employer does not withhold Delaware tax; or - You work in another state whose tax withholding rate is lower than that of Delaware.

-The estimated tax booklet, containing the worksheet for computing your estimated tax liability and the payment vouchers (Form 200-ES), will be sent after January 16, 2018.
-If you did not file estimated taxes for 2017 and need estimated tax coupons, you may find them on our website at <a href="decentral-de
+The estimated tax booklet, containing the worksheet for computing your estimated tax liability and the payment vouchers (Form 200-ES), will be sent after January 15, 2019.
+If you did not file estimated taxes for 2018 and need estimated tax coupons, you may find them on our website at de.gov/estimated, call the forms voice mailbox at (302) 577-8588 to order them, or call toll free 1-800-292-7826 (Delaware only).